 How Did This Happen?

-Did Hilary lose because the undecided decided at the last minute that the greatest nation in the world still wasn’t ready for a woman in the White House?
+Did Hillary lose because the undecided decided at the last minute that the greatest nation in the world still wasn’t ready for a woman in the White House?
 Was the election rigged?
 Did the Dems sit home on their hands instead of going to vote?

 The polls?
 If you’d like to see how pollsters such as Mason Dixon can manipulate anyone to say most anything, please contact me.
 I’ll send you proof.